 The lack of support during critical times such as those surrounding childbirth or adoption is often reported as one of the factors underpinning the well-recognised dropout rate of women from STEM careers.

 As of 15th November 2014, SFI invites its award holders to apply for a supplemental discretionary allowance to support their SFI funded award when either a Principal Investigator (PI) or a team member funded on an SFI award takes a period of maternity or adoptive leave.
+From October 2019, postgraduate students funded by SFI awards are eligible to apply for SFI Maternity/Adoptive Allowance.

 Timeline for Submission of Applications

-NB: applications should be submitted to SFI no later than two months before the start of the maternity leave period.
+Applications should be submitted to SFI no later than two months before the start of the maternity leave period.

 Please address queries to: firstname.lastname@example.org.